mandeepairborne/samweb/content/_index.md

 - `styles`: Additional CSS styles; expects them to be in the `./static/` directory.
 If you are using Sass it will be generated there automatically.
 - `scripts`: Additional JavaScript scripts; expects them to be in the `./static/` directory.
 - `katex`: Whether to enable the KaTeX library for rendering LaTeX.
+- `toc`: Enables table of contents.
+Only first 2 levels of headings are listed.
+- `toc_inline`: Whether to render inline table of contents at the top of all pages, in addition to floating quick navigation buttons.
+- `toc_ordered`: Whether to use numbered (ordered) list for table of contents.

 Other variables: